adrianbj/TracyDebugger/docs/debug-bar.md

 ***

-## Todo
-The ToDo Panel report the following comment types: 'todo', 'fixme', 'pending', 'xxx', 'hack', 'bug'.
-See the config settings for determining which folders and files will be scanned.

-If you have your editor configured, the comment text link opens the file to the line of the comment.

-The icon reports the number of items in the template file for the current file / the total number of items across all files.

-*Icon colors*

-* Red: there are items for the current page's template file.
-* Orange: there are items in other files, but none in the current page's template file.
-* Green: no items in any files under /site/templates/

-***

 ## User Switcher
 Allows you to instantly switch to any user in the system without knowing their password.
 After switching, you will still have full access to the Tracy debug bar, which can be very useful for debugging issues with other users and even guest (not logged in) visitors.

-* It is completely disabled unless Tracy is specifically set to Development mode.
-Detect mode won't work and even the "Superuser Force Development Mode" option won't enable it so you can be sure your live sites are safe unless you specifically enable Development Mode for a debugging session.
 * You need to be a superuser to have access to the panel until a session is started, so even when Development mode is enabled, other users still won't be able to use it.
 * It only works for the duration of user switcher session (max 60 minutes) and only a superuser can start a session.
 * Starting the session makes use of PW's CSRF protection.